sqlmapproject/sqlmap/Usage.md

 Switch: `--threads`

 It is possible to specify the maximum number of concurrent HTTP(S) requests that sqlmap is allowed to do.
-This feature relies on the [multi-threading](http://en.wikipedia.org/wiki/Multithreading) concept and inherits both its pro and its cons.
+This feature relies on [multi-threading](http://en.wikipedia.org/wiki/Multithreading) concept and inherits both its pro and its cons.

 This features applies to the brute-force switches and when the data fetching is done through any of the blind SQL injection techniques.
 For the latter case, sqlmap first calculates the length of the query output in a single thread, then starts the multi-threading.
 Each thread is assigned to retrieve one character of the query output.
 The thread ends when that character is retrieved - it takes up to 7 HTTP(S) requests with the bisection algorithm implemented in sqlmap.